TechDufus/techdufus.github.io/_posts/2021-03-31-how-to-import-a-locally-defined-function-into-a-remote-powershell-session.md

 - <g>[+] Success Message.</g>
 - <r>\[X] Error Message.</r>

 I wanted this function to provide colorized output even when running commands in a remote PowerShell session.
-This issue is that this function lives on my machine and not the remote machine.
+The issue is that this function lives on my machine and not the remote machine.

 I could manually define the definition of the `Write-Status` command inside of each `Invoke-Command` ScriptBlock I was running, but I knew there had to be a better way, expecially since I wanted to run a large code-block and not just a single command at a time.

 I came across [this solution](https://duffney.io/run-local-functions-remotely-in-powershell/) provided by [Josh Duffney](https://twitter.com/joshduffney), but it provided a way to run a single command at a time, when I needed to inject my function into a whole code-block remotely.

-Here is my solution for this.
+## Here is my solution for this.

 I created a function called `Invoke-LoadFunctionRemotely` which takes two parameters, `-FunctionName` and `-Session`.
 The session is provided by using the `New-PSSession` cmdlet.